Category Archives: Grief

 But more importantly, tens of thousands of students have walked it corridors and filled its classrooms.
 They played on athletic teams, marched and performed with the band, sang in the choirs, participated on debate teams, performed in dramatic productions, danced with the drill team, cheered in the cheer squad, and so much more.They made friends and sometimes enemies.
 They excelled academically, and they sometimes faltered.

-They made memories.
-Maybe that first kiss came while secreted in a hallway corner or leaning against a locker.
+a locker.
 Maybe that high school sweetheart is now one’s spouse.
 Who ever forgets the first Belles Dance, Junior-Senior Prom, or the excitement of Homecoming Week?
 Yes, Robert E Lee High School is a place that has molded and influenced so many young lives, and the traditions and stalwart school spirit lives on in each of these lives even if they are not so young anymore.

 So I think I get it!
 I understand that sense of loss that might come with a name change.
 The sense of losing a place that holds memories and so much of what was our youth.
 I get it!
 I understand!
 I started my teaching career at REL.
 I have two sons who graduated from Lee.
 I have albums of photos and mementos recalling Belle Dances, band performances, choir concerts, and certificates of achievement.
 I get it!
 My question is — At this pivotal point in time, and given the current context of our school and community, can we acknowledge our feelings of loss, move through them, and focus on the future of our students, school, and community?
 What is best for the common good, today?
 What is best for our future tomorrow and in the years ahead.